LightningMax/bank-account-manager/README.md

 A simple command-line application for managing bank accounts using Java and SQLite.

+Personal project with the purpose for learning how to connect a database with an application and the MVC pattern.

 ## Features
 - Create and manage client bank accounts.
 - Store data in an SQLite database.